malibu61/SignalRProject/README.md

-🚀 Hello everyone!

-I’m excited to share that I’ve completed the “ASP.NET Core Booking Management System With API & SignalR QR Code" course by Murat Yücedağ on Udemy, offered by MY YAZILIM EĞİTİM AKADEMİ DANIŞMANLIK.
-This hands-on training focused on building a real-time ordering system using modern technologies like SignalR and QR Code integrations. 🧾
+SignalR project focused on building a real-time ordering system using modern technologies like SignalR and QR Code integrations.

 💡 Project Highlights: